den0620/riwo/README.md

 If mode was interrupted without mouseup things may brake (I really dont want to fix this)

+"New" and "Resize" still require dummby click after them to open menu on some machines

 APP_default's design is awful